antonioii/js-calculator/README.md

 1. Add the javascript functions to the calculator;
 2. Edit the footer;
 3. A clear entry (CE) button?
+4. Correct the bug when an operator is pressed one or more times without a number.

 ## Calculator Sample with Colors and Font Family